 What qualifications should I look for in a Peruvian law expert?

-Look for an active Peruvian attorney with substantial experience in the relevant civil-law area, familiarity with cross-border proceedings, the ability to communicate effectively in English, and a track record of drafting structured, court-ready reports with cited sources and clear conclusions.
+Look for an active Peruvian attorney with substantial experience in the relevant civil-law area, familiarity with cross-border proceedings, the ability to communicate in English, and a track record of drafting structured court-ready reports with cited sources and clear numbered conclusions.

 How much does an expert opinion on Peruvian law cost?

 Fees vary based on complexity, scope, document volume, and urgency.
-In practice, counsel typically receives a quote after a brief scoping review that confirms the specific legal questions, format requirements, and court deadline.
+Counsel typically receives a quote after a brief scoping review confirming the specific legal questions, format requirements, and court deadline.

-Do I need to travel to Peru to work with an expert?
+Do I need to travel to Peru to work with a Peruvian law expert?

-No. The entire process is commonly conducted remotely.
-Instructions, materials, and communications are exchanged via email and video conference.
+No. The entire process is handled remotely via email and video conference.
 The expert report is delivered digitally for filing with the court.
+No travel to Peru is required at any stage.

 Can an expert report address multiple legal questions?

 Yes.
-A single expert report can address multiple related legal questions.
-The report will provide separate analysis and conclusions for each question while explaining how different areas of Peruvian law may interact.
+A single report can address multiple related legal questions, providing separate analysis and numbered conclusions for each issue while explaining how different areas of Peruvian law may interact.

 What if Peruvian law is unclear or unsettled on the question?

-Expert reports should acknowledge when Peruvian law is unclear or subject to legitimate debate, explain the range of reasonable interpretations, and support the most likely interpretation with cited authorities and reasoning.
+A proper report acknowledges when Peruvian law is unclear or subject to legitimate debate, explains the range of reasonable interpretations, and supports the most likely interpretation with cited authorities and reasoning.
+Acknowledging uncertainty is a mark of expert independence and credibility.